 November 2007 - Dr. Patrick was honored at a celebration commemorating her 100th birthday, noted as "a living legend whose work has had a national impact on the clean water movement, having pioneered research advancements in the field of freshwater ecology for more than 70 years." - The Academy of Natural Sciences

-January 2004 - Patrick receives a Lifetime Achievement Award from the National Council for Science and the Environment.
-She is recognized for a lifetime "of distinguished and innovative leadership in science and service to society." - National Council for Science and the Environment
+January 2004 - Dr. Patrick received a Lifetime Achievement Award from the National Council for Science and the Environment.
+She was recognized for a lifetime "of distinguished and innovative leadership in science and service to society." - National Council for Science and the Environment

-September 2003 - Patrick is a speaker at the first annual Urban Environmental Summit in Philadelphia.
+September 2003 - Dr. Patrick is a speaker at the first annual Urban Environmental Summit in Philadelphia.
 The summit will bring together "more than 100 policymakers, environmental professionals and activists" to "explore the latest thinking about issues related to the environment."
 As a member of the Academy of Natural Sciences, Patrick was a clear choice to discuss the current state of the environment and potential threats to its future. - Market Wire

 January 2002 - Dr. Patrick received the Mendel Medal for her "extraordinary contributions to water research."
 The medal, given by Villanova University, "has been awarded in the past to Nobel laureates, medical researchers, scientist-theologians, and pioneers in physics, astrophysics and chemistry." - Villanova Magazine

 Speech3/12/2002 - Acceptance Speech